mahoutukaisali/GreenOps-Tracker/README.md

 - An OS user called `ansible` exists on all Fedora nodes and this user can become `sudo` user.
 - The below steps will be operated by `ansible` user.
 - `ansible` user can ssh key login to client servers from the ansible server.
+- Make sure you have `Cisco Webex` account and a room that can receive notifications from the Ansible server.

 ### Step 1: Install Ansible and Ansible Event-Driven
 The installation process follows the official document: